Eskdale railway station: 1922-1931

 Sir Joseph Ward turned the first sod of the 12 mi Nelson-Eskdale Section on 29 January 1912, but in October 1912 the new Massey government stopped construction, pending a decision on a bridge or bank across the harbour, which didn't restart until 13 March 1916, though the rest of the section had been formed by the end of 1912.
 Platelayers' cottages were built in 1921.
 Platform and loading-banks were finished at Eskdale in 1922.
 The Government considered stopping work on the Esk bridge in July 1922, but the Prime Minister, Bill Massey, formally opened the Napier to Eskdale line on 15 November 1922 and some goods traffic was carried from mid December 1922, though the first Napier-Eskdale passenger train didn't run until 20 July 1923, when it was hauled by a W^{A} class engine.
+The Eskdale Section was transferred from PWD to NZR in 1924.
 A Sunday train was added in 1925, but replaced by a railway bus from February 1930, as it was thought cheaper than running trains.
 From 1926 PWD ran trains connecting Waipunga with the Napier-Eskdale trains.